KSheeds1/Gym-Rat-Dictionaries/README.md

 ![Category Dropdown Menu](static/images/TESTING/UST/UST-see-categories.png)

-Upon creating a definition, the user must as a requirement, select which category the definition fall underneath.
+Upon creating a definition, the user must, as a requirement, select which category the definition falls underneath.

 ### **Creation/Management of categories:**
 The functionality surrounding the creation and management of categories is restricted to the site owner and admin.
 While registered and casual users can browse the categories available, only the site owner and admin will have access to category CRUD operations.
 Admin can access the individual category pages through clicking on its title in category management.